scristobal/game-of-wasm/README.md

 # Rust-WASM experiments 🦀 🕸

-## 🥪 Instructions
+## Instructions

+### 🍳 Run locally

 1. Compile to WASM and create a NPM package with `wasm-pack build --target bundler` or use `Makefile`, eg `make wasm`.
 Output will be in the `pkg/` folder
 2. Go to `/site` install deps with `npm i` and run a dev server with `npm run dev`.
 This will create a `npm link` under the hood to `../pkg`

+### 📦 Publish

+0. Update version number on `Cargo.toml`

+1. Compile to WASM and create a NPM package with `wasm-pack build --target bundler` or use `Makefile`, eg `make wasm`.
+Output will be in the `pkg/` folder

-3. To build the web app, run `npm run build`.
-This will remove the `npm link`, install modules and build the app.
+2. Execute `npm run build`.
+This will remove any existing `npm link`, install modules and build the app.

-Note: At the time of the writing, if you plan to release the wasm module, you need to add `glife_wasm_bg.wasm.d.ts` to the `files` array in `pkg/package.json`.
+3. Add `glife_wasm_bg.wasm.d.ts` to the `files` array in `pkg/package.json`.
 Related to <https://github.com/rustwasm/wasm-pack/issues/990> but not exactly, files are included but not definitions.

+4. Finally, change the value of `"name"` inside `pkg/package.json` to "glife-wasm".

 ## 🗓 change log